out4b/cdif/README.md

 * A bread machine which has very basic cooking features but can download infinite new menus from web
 * And many more future imagination spaces

-Given the common device API abstraction and schema based data integrity introduced by CDIF, we believe we can flexibly and more securely model both physical device or API based web services.
+Given the common device API abstraction and schema based data integrity introduced by CDIF, we believe we can both flexibly and systematically model both physical device or API based web services.
 The [OAuth](https://github.com/out4b/cdif-oauth-manager) and [Twitter](https://github.com/out4b/cdif-twitter) support in CDIF shall be an example and starting point of this vision.

 How to run
 ----------